 Oxalates can be found in many healthy foods like spinach, beet leaves, chocolate, peanuts, tea, berries, and nuts.
 These can all be very healthy foods so you don’t have to stop eating them, but if you have high levels of oxalates you may need to modify your consumption, especially if you have previously had kidney stones.

-High oxalates can also be caused by mold or yeast overgrowth in the body, so you need to assess the levels of markers 1 to 9 on the Great Plains OAT test to assess if they could be contributing to your high oxalate levels.
+High oxalates can also be caused by mold or yeast overgrowth in the body, so you need to assess the levels of markers 1 to 9 on the Great Plains OATs test to assess if they could be contributing to your high oxalate levels.

-A B6 deficiency can also contribute to high oxalate levels, this can also be assessed on the OAT test by checking the B6 marker as well as Kynurenic acid.
+A B6 deficiency can also contribute to high oxalate levels, this can also be assessed on the test by checking the B6 marker as well as Kynurenic acid.
 Oxalates can also inhibit the absorption of key minerals like calcium, magnesium, iron, and zinc.

 Besides oxalates being one of the main causes of kidney stones they are also implicated in heart disease and joint pain.